lvh/lvh.github.io/posts/call-for-proposal-proposals.md

 could turn it into a talk.
-The short version is that Linux's PRNG mixes in entropy from the `RDRAND` in a way that would allow a malicious implementation to control the output of the PRNG in ways that would be indistinguishable by a (motivated) observer.
+The short version is that Linux's PRNG mixes in entropy from the `RDRAND` in a way that would allow a malicious implementation to control the output of the PRNG in ways that would be indistinguishable to a (motivated) observer.

 As a proof of concept, I'd love to demo the attack, either in software (for example, with QEMU) or even in hardware with an open core.
 I